neondatabase/website/content/docs/connect/connect-postgres-gui.md

 - user name
 - password

-You can obtain most of these details from the **Connection Details** widget on the **Neon Dashboard**.
+You can gather most of these details from the **Connection Details** widget on the **Neon Dashboard**.
 Select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](./images/connection_details.png)